 Capital Assets - The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life of two years or more.
 Such assets are recorded at cost in the government-wide financial statements.
+Right-of-use assets are capitalized at an amount equal to the initial measurement of the lease liability.
 The District does not have donated capital assets.

-Infrastructure capital assets (such as bus stop markers and shelters and other assets that are immovable and of value only to the District) have been capitalized and depreciated or amortized in the same manner as other capital assets.
+Infrastructure capital assets (such as bus stop markers and shelters and other assets that are immovable and of value only to the District) have been capitalized and depreciated in the same manner as other capital assets.